Crimson-blue/CyberSecurity/README.md

 ## FYI

-If you wanna quickstart directly create a workspace in vscode and edit the launch.json
+If you wanna run directly without terminal(not recommended) create a workspace folder and edit the launch.json file given in the folder

 ---